StanleyMasinde/notes/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/a3e32b59-108f-4d8a-b9ba-b8d5e4e811e6/deploy-status)](https://app.netlify.com/sites/notes-n/deploys)

-**Tired of bulky native apps that drain your battery and require constant internet access?** Notes is here to revolutionize your note-taking experience.
+**Tired of bulky native apps that drain your battery and require constant internet access?** Notes is here to revolutionise your note-taking experience.
 Inspired by Samsung Notes and its clean One UI design language, this web application offers a **seamless, lightweight, and completely offline** solution for capturing your ideas, thoughts, and to-dos.

 **Why Choose Notes?**